redzOOO/MyPeulwys/README.md

 Displays the collection schedule for various types of waste:
 Recycling Waste (Green Bins & Food Waste) - Weekly.
 Textiles and Electrical Items (Purple/Pink Bags) - Fortnightly.
-General Waste (Black Bins) - Four Weekly.
+General Waste (Black Bins) - Every Four Weeks.
 Icons are used to visually distinguish different collection types.
 Displays the current date and the next collection schedule with its details.
 Ability to add the collection schedule to an ICS calendar file for residents' convenience.